golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 - `~/.local/share/ray_on_golem/webserver_debug.log` cluster manager debug log - more detailed Ray on Golem logs.
 - `~/.local/share/ray_on_golem/yagna.log` - Golem node (yagna) logs.

+If you're unsure where that directory is, you can run `ray-on-golem status` to find out which location is in use on your system.

 Given these, you can either:

 - Look at the `webserver.log` yourself - our aim is for you to be able to diagnose and resolve the most straightforward issues on your own.